 Grégoire Webber is Canada Research Chair in Public Law and Philosophy of Law at Queen’s Law and Visiting Senior Fellow at the London School of Economics and Political Science.
-He is joint convener of the Colloquium in Legal and Political Philosophy.
+He is joint convenor of the Colloquium in Legal and Political Philosophy.

 He is a graduate of McGill University with bachelors of civil law and common law and of the University of Oxford with a doctorate in law, where he studied as a Trudeau scholar.
 Professor Webber clerked for Justice André Rochon of the Quebec Court of Appeal and Justice Ian Binnie of the Supreme Court of Canada.
 He is co-founder and Executive Director of the Supreme Court Advocacy Institute, which provides free advocacy advice to counsel appearing before the Supreme Court of Canada.
 In December 2015, the Governor General of Canada awarded Professor Webber a Meritorious Service Medal for his role in co-founding the Institute.

-Prior to joining Queen’s, Professor Webber was senior policy adviser with the Privy Council Office and then Associate Professor of Law at the London School of Economics and Political Science.
+Prior to joining Queen’s, Professor Webber was senior policy advisor with the Privy Council Office and then Associate Professor of Law at the London School of Economics and Political Science.
 He has been a visiting professor at the Université Panthéon-Assas (Paris II).

 - the nature of rights;